vkz/ometa-racket/README.md

               ...)
 ```

+##### `omatch`

 Match against a stream.
 Stream can be a string or a list.
 For now these are not lazy sequences and will be fully consumed before matching.
-Namespace argument is optional.
+Namespace argument is optional:

 ```racket
 (omatch test-program